jro31/jethro-codes/_articles/projects/meals-of-change.md

 ### Front-end {#front-end-tools}

 This was to be my first time working with React, where I actually had any knowledge of React.
 And based on the tools I'd found to be most intuitive whilst learning, I opted to use **Next.js** rather than pure React.
-I'd been turned onto Next.js by this point because of it's intuitive routing, and for its search engine friendliness.
+I'd been turned onto Next.js by this point because of its intuitive routing, and for its search engine friendliness.

 I knew the app had the potential to grow, so wanted some app-wide state management, and of the tools I'd used so far, found **Redux Toolkit** to be the best to work with.